kasvtv/steam_deck_overwrite_trigger_cal/README.md

 ![Screenshot 2](https://raw.githubusercontent.com/kasvtv/steam_deck_overwrite_trigger_cal/master/README_screenshots/2.png)

-In the Konsole.
-Enter `chmod +x ./overwrite_trigger_cal`.
+In the Konsole, enter `chmod +x ./overwrite_trigger_cal`.
 You can right click (left trigger) into the console to paste if you want.
 Then press the A button, or press the Enter key:

 ![Screenshot 3](https://raw.githubusercontent.com/kasvtv/steam_deck_overwrite_trigger_cal/master/README_screenshots/3.png)